MariusBoda/Computer_vision_dogs_vs_cats/README.md

+# Plant Species Classification using Computer Vision

-Computer Vision Project based on dataset from Kaggle: https://www.kaggle.com/datasets/kacpergregorowicz/house-plant-species
+This project focuses on classifying house plant species based on a dataset sourced from Kaggle: [House Plant Species Dataset](https://www.kaggle.com/datasets/kacpergregorowicz/house-plant-species).

+## Project Overview

+This project aims to create a machine learning model capable of classifying plant species based on the provided image data.
+The primary tools and technologies used include:

+- **PyTorch** for building and training the deep learning models.
+- **Docker** to containerize the application and streamline the development and deployment process.

-About Dataset
+## About the Dataset

-This plant image dataset consists of 14,790 images categorized into 47 distinct plant species classes.
-The dataset was compiled by collecting images from Bing Images and manually curating them, although not by professional biologist.
-I collected this images for a project aimed at classifying plant species as either toxic or safe for cats.
+The dataset contains **14,790 images** categorized into **47 distinct plant species**.
+These images were collected from Bing Images and manually curated by non-experts.
+The primary motivation for compiling this dataset was to classify plant species as either toxic or safe for cats.

-Key Features:
+### Key Features:

-Total Images: 14,790
+- **Total Images**: 14,790
-Number of Classes: 47
+- **Number of Classes**: 47
-Image Source: Collected from Bing Images
+- **Image Source**: Bing Images
-Curation Method: Manual cleaning by non-expert
+- **Curation Method**: Manual cleaning by non-expert

-Dataset Composition:
+### Dataset Composition:

-The number of images per class varies significantly, ranging from 66 (Yucca) to 547 (Monstera Deliciosa).
-Some well-represented classes include Chinese evergreen (514 images), Dumb Cane (541 images), and Monstera Deliciosa (547 images).
-Classes with fewer images include Yucca (66 images), Kalanchoe (130 images), and Asparagus Fern (169 images).
+The dataset has a varied number of images per class, with some well-represented classes and others having fewer images:
+- **Well-represented Classes**:
+  - Monstera Deliciosa: 547 images
+  - Dumb Cane: 541 images
+  - Chinese Evergreen: 514 images
+- **Under-represented Classes**:
+  - Yucca: 66 images
+  - Kalanchoe: 130 images
+  - Asparagus Fern: 169 images

-Image Characteristics:
+### Image Characteristics:

-Images vary in quality and resolution.
+- Images vary in quality and resolution.
-The dataset includes both whole plant images and close-ups of specific plant parts.
+- Includes both whole plant images and close-ups of specific plant parts.
-Plants are placed indoor and outdoors
+- Plants are shown both indoors and outdoors.
-Images are organized into separate folders for each plant category.
+- Images are organized into separate folders based on plant category.

-The current dataset is for personal use only due to copyright considerations.
+**Note**: Due to copyright considerations, the dataset is for personal use only.